AndreNicolai/pupil-docs/developer-docs/unity.md

 This solutions requires the use of Unity Colliders, though, which, when hit by the above defined ray, return the 3D hit point position.

+We include two demo scenes that exemplify subscribing to topics for which no calibration is required: `Blink` and `Frame Publishing` (description below).

+Another, often asked for, example is getting the values for pupil diameter.
+Here are the steps
+- `PupilTools.SubscribeTo("pupil.")` to subscribe to both eyes
+- Once data is being sent, Connection.cs will try to interpret it, which in this case just means the following if (msgType == "pupil.0")
+		PupilTools.pupil0Dictionary = dictionary;
+	else if (msgType == "pupil.1")
+		PupilTools.pupil1Dictionary = dictionary;
+- To look for a specific subtopic like "diameter", you could e.g. adapt PupilTools.ConfidenceForDictionary(Dictionary<string,object> dictionary) float DiameterForDictionary(Dictionary<string,object> dictionary) {
+		object diameter;
+		dictionary.TryGetValue ("diameter", out diameter);
+		return (float)(double)diameter;
+	}
+- And finally, feed the new method with the dictionaries named above (here just one as example) var diameter = DiameterForDictionary(PupilTools.pupil0Dictionary);

 ### Recording Data

 The Unity VR plugin allows to trigger recordings in Pupil Capture (Pupil Service does not support this feature).
 Recordings can be started through the interface GUI of `PupilGazeTracker` or by pressing the 'R' key (in either case only once a connection has been established).
 On the plugin side of things, two additional processes are started